Sole Programmer on Agents vs Villain, a four-player game for Xbox One.

 Nominee Best Story at Spillprisen 2015

 Lead Game Developer on Enki, a unique educational online game running on web browsers.
 It features avatar costumisation, crafting, and a leveling up system, and it's tailored for use in both classrooms and privately at home.
-The teacher has his or her own dashboard that interacts with game, in which the teacher can communicate with and follow his or her pupils' progress through the game.
+The teacher has his or her own dashboard that interacts with the game, in which the teacher can communicate with and follow his or her pupils' progress.

 Game Designer and Programmer on RGB, a game made specifically for Logitech's GWall.
 The wall consists of keyboards, where each key represents a pixel.Check out the response